 Dr. Carter Perkins uses inlay and onlays as a conservative treatment option for repairing more advanced tooth decay or damage.
+It is one of our dental services offerings to patients in Dunnellon, FL.
 Inlay and onlays are effective for restoring the stability and structure of a tooth that needs more advanced treatment than a dental filling but does not need to be extracted.
 Inlays and onlays allow Dr. Perkins to preserve the natural tooth.

 Inlay V. Onlay